 - C1.29 These are usually found on the main elevation of buildings, between ground and first floor level and should not obliterate architectural features such as cornices and first floor level window cills.
-Signs should be carefully designed to form a natural, integral part of a shop front or commercial building and standard designs should not be merely affixed to a building without regard to the character of that building, particularly within conservation areas.
+Signs should be carefully designed to form a natural, integral part of a shop front or commercial building and standard designs should not be merely affixed to a building without regard to the character of that building, particularly within conservation areas for which advertisement consent would need to be sought.
 Attention needs to be paid to the size and position of such signs and the relationship with adjoining shopfront and fascias. - C1.30 Proposals for fascia signs on buildings within the AONB will be considered against the following: - They should be non-illuminated unless they incorporate external illumination or illumination of individual letters only; - The lettering, colouring, style and material should be in sympathy with the building and area;